baotramnguyen2000/baotramnguyen2000/README.md

 <!-- <img width="220" height="220" src="https://tovinhkhang.netlify.app/images/contact.jpg" align="right" /> -->
 <style>
+  .font-default {
-  font-size: 24px;
+    font-size: 16px;
+  }
 </style>

 # INTRODUCE

-*Business Analyst is an interesting position as it can provide solutions to solve problems facing businesses, requiring a clear understanding of structure, policy and operations of business.
-Or in other words, it is a bridge between the business perspective and the implementation perspective.*
+*<p class="font-default">Business Analyst is an interesting position as it can provide solutions to solve problems facing businesses, requiring a clear understanding of structure, policy and operations of business.
+Or in other words, it is a bridge between the business perspective and the implementation perspective.</p>*
 <br />

 <br />

 # ABOUT ME

-*Hi,  I'm a 4th year student majoring in software engineering.
+*<p class="font-default"> Hi,  I'm a 4th year student majoring in software engineering.
 I have a background in software engineering but have a keen passion for business.
 Having experience in Software Product Development through all school subjects, I was involved in all phases of typical SDLC.
-With a Software Engineering degree and my experiences, I'm confident and excited to take jobs related to  product analysis and development.*
+With a Software Engineering degree and my experiences, I'm confident and excited to take jobs related to  product analysis and development.</p>*

-*I like to listen to my team opinions on an issue.
+*<p class="font-default"> I like to listen to my team opinions on an issue.
 I feel very happy to have resolved the problem.
 I can work under pressure, eager to learn new business and technology trends.
-In particular, I love to provide products that help make society better.*
+In particular, I love to provide products that help make society better.</p>*
 <br />

 <br />